Protein for kids: high protein meal and snack ideas for kids

 Protein is the building block of the entire body.
 Muscles, organs and the immune system all need protein.

 It also helps to keep us feeling full, so it’s good to offer protein at each meal and snack.

 To figure out how much protein your child needs, take their weight in pounds and divide by two.
-For example, a 40 pound child needs about 20 grams of protein per day.
+For example, a 40-pound child needs about 20 grams of protein daily.

 What does this look like in terms of food and meal choices?
 Read on: